D.I.C.E. Award for Outstanding Technical Achievement: Franchises

-The Legend of Zelda and Call of Duty are the most nominated franchises in this category.
+The Legend of Zelda, Assassin's Creed and Call of Duty are the most nominated franchises in this category.
 Uncharted is the most award-winning franchise, with Uncharted 2: Among Thieves being one of four games to win both awards in gameplay and visual engineering; the other three are SSX, Prince of Persia: The Sands of Time, and Half-Life 2.
 Uncharted and Halo have won the awards for "Visual Engineering" twice, while Grand Theft Auto is the only franchise to win for "Gameplay Engineering" twice.
-Despite the record-tying nomination count, Call of Duty has never won an award outright.
+Despite the record-tying nomination count, both Assassin's Creed and Call of Duty have never won an award outright.